CUAutoDrone/cuautodrone.github.io/README.md

 │   │   ├── section3.md
 │   │   ├── section4
 │   │   │   ├── section4.md
-│   │   │   ├── subsection4.1.md    <- These are the subsection source files,
+│   │   │   ├── subsection4.1.md    <- These are the subsection source files.
-│   │   │   ├── subsection4.2.md    <- they will be viewed in the drop down menu for section4
+│   │   │   ├── subsection4.2.md    <- They will be viewed in the drop-down menu for section4
 ```
 The categories are the bolded header and have no associated pages.
 Sections and subsections are displayed below and represent viewable pages.
-The order of the categories, sections and subsections is alphbetical.
+The order of the categories, sections, and subsections is alphabetical.
 The best way to influence the order is by prepending the order as a number followed by a tilda **~**.
 See the **Name Changes** section for a full list of the changes that are made to folder/file names.
-To make a section with no subsections, add the markdown file directly in it's category directory (like section2 or section3).
+To make a section with no subsections, add the markdown file directly in its category directory (like section2 or section3).
 If a section has subsections, it must have a markdown file in its directory, the markdown file name must be the same (after changes) as the section folder name.
 I suggest adding **0~** before the section name.

 The reason for the annoying middle-man step of having a Python file generate the JSON is that (as far as I can tell) vanilla Javascript cannot read a local file structure.
 The only ways around this are
 - Have the user select the folder, which obviously doesn't work for generating the navbar automatically.
-- Use Node.js, which doesn't work with GitHub Pages since its not a static website.
+- Use Node.js, which doesn't work with GitHub Pages since it's not a static website.
-- Use manually entered HTML and update everytime a new page is added.
+- Use manually entered HTML and update every time a new page is added.
 - Use Python.
 If you know a way around this, please change it!
 I'd love to see a better solution.

 ### Name Changes
 - Everything before the first tilda **~** is discarded.
 This is so that numbers can be added before filenames to determine the order
-- There are also a series of replacements to characters or phrases in the file/folder names, additionaly replacements can be added by changing *REPLACEMENTS* in *makeJSON.py*
+- There are also a series of replacements for characters or phrases in the file/folder names, additional replacements can be added by changing *REPLACEMENTS* in *makeJSON.py*
     - '**_**' is replaced with a space ' '
-    - '**(star)**' is replaced with an asterik '**\***'
+    - '**(star)**' is replaced with an asterisk '**\***'
     - '**(slash)**' is replaced with a forward slash '**/**'
     - '**(colon)**' is replaced with a colon '**:**'
     - '**(question)**' is replaced with a question mark '**?**'

 # How to Edit
-If you are only making changes to the markdown files, for example fixing a typo or adding a missing detail, clone the repo, make the change and push your changes.
-Then, double check the website, GitHub Pages updates quickly so make sure your change works and didn't break anything.
+If you are only making changes to the markdown files, for example fixing a typo or adding a missing detail, clone the repo, make the change, and push your changes.
+Then, double-check the website, GitHub Pages updates quickly so make sure your change works and didn't break anything.
 Also, make sure to make a descriptive commit message like:
 ```
 Fixed Typo and Added detail